 - Poor hygiene

-- Some type of underlying medical conditions
+- Some underlying medical conditions

 - Dehydration